- October 8, 2018

 Here are some facts that every car owner in California should know:

-- The lemon law applies to vehicles that are purchased or leased.
+- The lemon law applies to vehicles that are purchased, leased, new or used.

 - A successful lemon law claim entitles vehicle owners/lessees to their choice of remedy: a replacement vehicle; a refund (buyback); or, in some cases, a cash settlement.

-- To qualify for lemon law protection, the vehicle’s problem must be covered by a valid factory warranty at the time of the first repair attempt.
+- To qualify for lemon law protections, a new vehicle’s problem must be covered by a factory warranty at the time of the first repair attempt.
+In the case of used cars, the vehicle must have a transferred new car warranty, lemon law buyback warranty, or a certified pre-owned warranty to qualify for lemon law protection.

-- The lemon law covers boats, ATVs, camper trailers, and other recreational vehicles.
+- The lemon law also covers campers, trailers, boats, ATVs, and other recreational vehicles.
 (These vehicles fall within the law’s general provisions that apply to consumer goods.)
+The lemon law does not apply to off-road vehicles

 When you buy a new car, you expect it to be free of defects.
 It should be totally reliable.
 But this is not always the case.
 Some new vehicles have serious reliability problems that affect their use, value or safety, or all three.
 Even if you buy a used car with a warranty from a dealership, you can be unhappily surprised to find it is defective.
 If you have been taking your recently purchased car or truck in for regular repairs, you may have a valid lemon law claim.
 Talk to the lemon law attorneys at Neale & Fhima today to find out about your legal rights.
 The first phone call is free, so call us today at 888-407-2955.